 It is Australia in 2179:

-Laura crosses swords with Major General Sebastian Ord from the Australian Defence Force, Eucla and Uriel, the enigmatic head of Milijun, a reclusive research facility in the outback.
+Laura crosses swords with Major General Sebastian Ord from the Australian Defence Force, Eucla and with Uriel, the enigmatic head of Milijun, a reclusive research facility in the outback.
 Following a disastrous armed attempt to capture aliens at Cocklebiddy Cave and a fierce confrontation at Eucla, Jason is abducted by an alien swarm.

 Watch the Milijun trailer